bcgov/platform-developer-docs/src/docs/database-and-api-management/crunchydb-workshop.md

 ---
-title: Workshop - How to use a Postgres database on OpenShift with CrunchyDB
+title: Workshop - Learn to use Postgres on OpenShift with CrunchyDB

 slug: crunchydb-workshop